mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 Despite centuries of civilization, large portions of Tirvandor remain unexplored or poorly mapped:

 - The highest peaks of the Ironspine Mountains
-- The deepest parts of the Emerald Depths
+- The deepest parts of the Emerald Deeps
 - The heart of the Wildwood
 - The ocean floor of the Sundering Sea
 - Various small islands and uncharted waters